ethereum-optimism/optimism/README.md

 ---

-**NEW: Cannon is currently the object of [a bug bounty on Immunefi](https://immunefi.com/bounty/optimismcannon/).
-Find vulnerabilities in Cannon for up to a $50.000 payout.**

-- Please take note of [the honest defender assumption](https://github.com/ethereum-optimism/cannon/issues/63)

----

 The cannon (cannon cannon cannon) is an on chain interactive dispute engine implementing EVM-equivalent fault proofs.

 It's half geth, half MIPS, and whole awesome.